 Teide Observatory

 Steve and I are not great hikers, but we try to visit as many sights as possible during our brief port stops.
-We did not have enough time to see this observatory, and we could only be there during daylight hours.
+We did not have enough time to see this observatory and could only be there during daylight hours.

 However, I would like to mention its existence and the fact that it is the largest observatory in the world.
 It is one of the very best night sky viewing areas today.
 If you can visit, tours are available to the public.